openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/Custom_ONNX_Ops.md

 The example below demonstrates how to unregister operator from Extension's destructor:
 @snippet template_extension/extension.cpp extension:dtor
-Note that it is mandatory to unregister custom ONNX operator if it is defined in dynamic shared library.
+Note that it is mandatory to unregister a custom ONNX operator if it is defined in a dynamic shared library.

 ## Requirements for building with CMake